usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 Thus, the conditional mean amplitude evaluates to 0 everywhere.
 The standard deviation is 0 at the location of the observations, and at great distances from the observations it asymptotes to a value somewhat less than 1 (but still greater than the GMPE's within-event standard deviaiton of 0.8).
+This is because with only two observations, the considerable uncertainty of the bias is applied to the within-event uncertainty.
-These are the expected results, and provide some confidence that the MVN implementation is not introducing a bias or other anomalies.
+These are the expected results, are consistent with our hand calculations, and provide some confidence that the
+MVN implementation is not introducing a bias or other anomalies.